 I benefit immensely.
 To accompany a person, as they move through their grief process, is profound – giving us the experience of what is involved in truly being human.

 Volunteer Training Program

 All of our peer support volunteers complete a 21-hour training program which prepares them to support and accompany others along the grief process.
-Continued training is provided throughout the year in small and large group formats.
-All candidates are required to attend an initial information session and submit an application to be considered for enrollment.
-Our annual training class is held in early March and information sessions are conducted in January.
-Detailed Information is published in late-autumn.
-Please complete our contact form below to be notified about our next training cycle.
-For Spanish Speakers, click here to learn about how you can serve grieving Latinos.
+Continued requisite training is provided throughout the year in small and large group formats.
+All candidates must attend an initial information session and submit an application to be considered for enrollment.

 Our training is designed in an intentional way that honors both the sensitive and powerful nature of grief and the participants taking part.
 Each training cohort has size limitations to ensure that participants receive adequate support throughout the training process.
 Due to these size limitations and the reverence for grief, we follow an application process.
 Each year we receive more applications than we have spots available in the training, therefore please note that applying to volunteer does not guarantee entry into training.
 Upon successfully completing the training and being invited to join the volunteer corps, we expect a minimum of a one-year service commitment to ensure that we are able to meet the needs of our clients.

 Our annual training cohort is typically conducted in early March and information sessions are offered in January.
 Information is published in late-autumn.
 Sign up below to be notified about training updates.

 A summary of our volunteer application process is as follows: